Tanvi141/twanshell/README.md

 - `ls [-l -a] [file]`

-  * "ls" - lists all the files and directories in the current directory
+  * "ls" - lists all the files and directories in the current directory in alphabetical orders
   * "ls -a" - display hidden files
   * "ls -l" - long list
   * "ls -al"/"ls -la"/"ls -l -a"/"ls -a -l" - long list including hidden files